-The thirteen projects of Program 1 investigated blast and shock parameters and effects produced by two underwater shots, two surface shots, and the VHA shot.
-The general objective was to define the environments produced by blast waves from nuclear detonations, both to increase our understanding of basic phenomena, and to support projects measuring effects produced by blast waves.
+The thirteen projects of Program 1 investigated blast and shock para meters and effects produced by two underwater shots, two surface shots, a the VHA shot.
+The general objective was to define the environments produced by blast waves from nuclear detonations, both to increase our under standing of basic phenomena, and to support projects measuring effects produced by blast waves.

-Areas of particular interest were underwater and air blast pressures produced by shots Wahoo and Umbrella, underground shock phenomena produced by shots Koa and Cactus, and blast wave characteristics (including energy partition) of shot Yucca.
+Areas of particular interest were underwater and air blast pressures produced by shots Wahoo and Umbrella, underground shock phenomena produced by shots Koa and Cactus, and blast wave characteristics (including e ergy partition) of shot Yucca.